 Metformin is the most prescribed drug used worldwide for the treatment of type 2 diabetes, acting mainly on the liver to decrease glucose output.
 Metformin's action can partly be explained by activation of an enzyme, called a protein kinase, in this case the AMP-activated protein kinase (AMPK).
 AMPK catalyzes the phosphorylation of other proteins, notably key enzymes of metabolic pathways, switching them on or off.
-In general, AMPK activation in tissues and cells switches on energy producing pathways, such as glycolysis and fatty acid oxidation, while at the same time switching off energy consuming processes, such as protein synthesis.
+In general, AMPK activation in tissues and cells switches on energy-producing pathways, such as glycolysis and fatty acid oxidation, while at the same time switching off energy-consuming processes, such as protein synthesis.
 In this way, AMPK restores the energy balance of cells in response to ATP-depletion, such as occurs during anoxia or vigorous exercise in muscle.
 Thus, its main role is as a sensor of cellular and whole body energy homeostasis.
 Interestingly, individuals taking metformin have a reduced incidence of certain cancers, and there is growing evidence that AMPK activation could correct metabolic dysfunction in disease states.
 Therefore, pharmaceutical firms are actively searching for new drugs that activate AMPK for the treatment of type 2 diabetes and cancer.

 Our group focuses on the control of cell function by reversible phosphorylation of proteins.
 Our main interests are the AMP-activated protein kinase (AMPK), insulin signaling via protein kinase B (PKB) and the role of fructose 2,6-bisphosphate (Fru-2,6-P2) in cell proliferation and cancer.
 We also investigate protein covalent modification and differential protein expression by electrospray ionization (ESI) mass spectrometry (MS) techniques.

 AMPK is a serine/threonine protein kinase involved in the control of cellular energy homeostasis.
-It stimulates ATP-producing pathways and inhibits energy consuming processes (Fig.1).
+It stimulates ATP-producing pathways and inhibits energy-consuming processes (Fig.1).
 We contributed to this field by finding new AMPK targets.
-We demonstrated that the activation of PFK-2, the enzyme responsible for Fru-2,6-P2 synthesis, by AMPK participates in the stimulation of heart glycolysis by ischaemia (Pasteur Effect).
-We also showed that AMPK activation is associated with protein synthesis inhibition in anoxic rat hepatocytes and in ischaemic rat hearts.
-Protein synthesis inhibition in response to AMPK activation can partly be explained by increased eEF2 (eukaryotic elongation factor-2) phosphorylation leading to its inactivation, but this is not a direct effect.
+We demonstrated that the activation by AMPK of PFK-2, the enzyme responsible for Fru-2,6-P2 synthesis, participates in the stimulation of heart glycolysis by ischaemia (Pasteur Effect).
+We also showed that AMPK activation inhibits protein synthesis in anoxic rat hepatocytes and in ischaemic rat hearts.
+Protein synthesis inhibition in response to AMPK activation can partly be explained by increased eEF2 (eukaryotic elongation factor-2) phosphorylation leading to its inactivation, but this is not a direct effect (see below).
 Regulation of the upstream eEF2 kinase (eEF2K) is complex involving phosphorylation-induced activation/inactivation by kinases from various signalling pathways.
-Using partially purified AMPK, it was reported that AMPK phosphorylates and activates eEF2K.
-However, we now find that eEF2K is probably not a direct AMPK substrate, and the precise mechanism by which AMPK activation leads to a rise in eEF2 phosphorylation is under re-investigation.
-We are also studying the role of eEF2K in the biology of cancer.
+We found that eEF2K, as well as being a direct AMPK substrate, is also controlled by AMPK-induced inhibition of mammalian target of rapamycin (mTOR) with implications in the biology of cancer.